Anndischeh/Deep-Learning-for-Image-Analysis-Coursework/README.md

 Run the bash script `setup.sh` to create a virtual environment and automatically install all required dependencies.

 **Train the model:**
-Execute `train.py` or follow your custom training steps to start training.
+Execute `train.py` to start training.

 ### In Google Colab